dwp/govuk-casa/examples/barebones/README.md

 _NOTE:_ Welsh translations have been intentionally left out so you can see the string reference appear in the rendered templates.

-Apart from `session-file-store` and `moment`, all dependencies listed in `package.json` are peer dependencies of CASA (i.e. they are required for CASA to work).
+Apart from `moment`, all dependencies listed in `package.json` are peer dependencies of CASA (i.e. they are required for CASA to work).

 ## Getting started